NeverDecaf/MangaTosho/README.md

 - SadPanda

 ###### Known Bugs
-* Dynasty series with no chapter numbers will fail (red)
+* Dynasty series with no chapter numbers will fail.